 To access your bills, you will need to provide credentials for each of the bills you would like to receive electronically.
 The credentials may include User ID, Password, and security questions you would use to access your account on the biller's website.
 This information is stored in a secure area and data is encrypted to ensure your privacy.
 Only you are able to access, view, and change key account information.
 To determine if your payees are eligible for eBills, click on the Payees tab.
 You also can view eligibility on the Payment Center.

 - What do I have to do to sign up for eBills?

 To enroll in eBills,

 - Read the Terms and Conditions of the eBill service.
-If you accept the Terms and Conditions, click the check box and click Continue.
+If you accept the Terms and Conditions, click the check box and select Continue.
 You may have to wait up to 3 minutes for your account information to be retrieved.

 - If you have more than one account with the payee, select the account for which you wish to receive eBills.
-You can only receive eBills for one account per payee.
+You can only receive eBills for one account per Payee.

 - Select the type of account in the drop-down box and click Submit.

 - Your request to enroll your eBill is complete.
 In most cases, your eBill will be available in two to four days.
 In the event your eBill cannot be added immediately, your eBill enrollment status will show Pending.